 at least once every two hours in other circumstances.

-The Meeting of the Parties shall establish VMS position report format and transmission standards, specifications and procedures prior to the entry into operation of the SIOFA VMS.
+VMS position reports shall be transmitted to the SIOFA VMS using one of the data formats in Annex 2.

 Each CCP shall ensure that their FMC can automatically receive and, for those CCPs whose vessels transmit VMS position reports in accordance with paragraph 6 a), transmit VMS position reports from ALCs.
 Each CCP shall provide backup and recovery procedures in case of system failures.

-Each CCP shall provide the Secretariat with the name, address, email, and telephone numbers of the relevant authorities of its FMC and shall designate a VMS Point of Contact for the purposes of any communication regarding the SIOFA VMS (“VMS Point of Contact”).
+Each CCP shall provide the Secretariat with the name, address, email, and telephone number(s) of its FMC and shall designate a VMS Point of Contact for the purposes of any communication regarding the SIOFA VMS (“VMS Point of Contact”).
 Each CCP shall notify the Secretariat of any changes to these details within 30 days after such changes take effect and the Secretariat shall promptly notify this information to the other CCPs and make it available on the non-public area of the SIOFA website.

 Each CCP shall ensure that in vessels flying their flag: